-Note: Robert Smith has an Operation Twist explainer on Wednesday's Morning Edition.
-That story is attached above.
+Note: Robert Smith has an Operation Twist explainer on Wednesday's Morning Edition, complete with soundtrack.
+The story's attached above.

-The interest rate on 10-year Treasury bonds is 1.95 percent.
+The interest rate on 10-year Treasuries is 1.95 percent.
 This is crazy low.
 It's lower than inflation.
 But the Federal Reserve may be about to push the rate even lower.

 The Fed has at its disposal one key tool: interest rates.
 So when Fed officials are worried about unemployment, they try to drive down interest rates, in an effort to encourage people and businesses to borrow and spend.